Disability Law Clinic Resource Referral Guide

 Can provide advocacy, legal advice and representation, mainly to low-income individuals, in many areas of the law including: social assistance, income assistance, tenancy, employment, workers compensation, human rights, debt and disability (including mental health).

-Law Students Legal Advice Program (UBC School of Law)
+UBC Law Students Legal Advice Program (LSLAP)

 https://lslap.bc.ca